Miker48/Expense-project/README.md

 And then we setup datasource in Grafana to use the above DB, and so some mySQL queries to generate the reports.

-In my dashboard, I have 3 variables: Year, Month, and Name, which we can select to do some speific queries.
+In my dashboard, I have 3 variables: Year, Month, and Name, which can be selected to do some speific queries.

 and the dashboard has 3 rows: